 The primary drawback associated with traditional lending is that the debt will always have to be repaid.
 Unlike in venture capital deals, where return on investment is significantly contingent upon the success of the company, bank debt is an absolute liability with a maturity date.
 Collateralization requirements will put company assets at risk if payments on the loan are not made in a timely manner.
 Another key feature that can deter founders from seeking traditional debt financing is the potential that an institutional lender will require personal guarantees, which is especially common when the borrower is a relatively young company.
 Unless founders can successfully negotiate out of personally guaranteeing loans to the company, debt financings can be risky endeavors for those engaged in early-stage ventures.

 Finally, while some lenders have more of an appetite for risk than others, the terms of traditional bank debt are likely to be more conservative than those that may be available from some private investment funds.

-About the Author: Kathryn Hickey is a partner with PilieroMazza and heads the Business & Corporate Law Group.
-She may be reached at email@example.com.
+About the Author: Kathryn Hickey is a partner with PilieroMazza and heads the Business & Transactions Law Group.
+She may be reached at [email protected].